jleong-openedx/edx-documentation/en_us/shared/exercises_tools/peer_rationale_reflection_tool.rst

    * To delete an answer choice, select the **X** next to the text field for that answer.

 #.
 Specify which of the answer choices is the correct answer.
-You identify the
+Alternatively, you
-   correct answer choice by its assigned number: to indicate Answer 1 you select **Option 1**, for Answer 2 you select **Option 2**, and so on.
+   can choose to not specify a correct answer by selecting "n/a".
+You identify the correct answer choice by its assigned number: to indicate Answer 1 you select **Option 1**, for Answer 2 you select **Option 2**, and so on.

 #.
 Enter a text explanation that describes why the specified answer choice is
    correct.
+This is optional if you have chosen to not specify a correct answer.

 #.
 Configure how, and how many, peer responses to show to learners after
    they submit an initial response.

    * To guide selection of the responses to show, select either **Random** or **Simple**.
-For more information, see :ref:`Designing a Peer Instruction Assignment`.
+For more information, see :ref:`Designing a Peer Rationale Reflection Assignment`.

    * Specify how many responses learners should be given to review.
 The default, **#**, shows learners the same number of responses as there are